affinidi/reference-app-affinidi-vault/README.md

 # reference-app-affinidi-vault

-This is a ready-to-use reference app that showcases how to use Affinidi Vault to perform authentication and to interact with the vault.
+This is a reference app template that showcases how to use Affinidi Vault to perform authentication and to interact with the vault.
 It accomplishes this through Affinidi Vault Chrome Extension using the [OpenID for Verifiable Presentations specification.](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html)

 ## Introduction